guilatrova/base-dev-setup/README.md

 I picked up Ansible to allow me easily:
 - :rocket: executing a playbook;
 - :coffee: getting a cup of coffee; and
-- :notebook: have my computer ready to kick in some great work
+- :computer: have my computer ready to kick in some great work

 So far, it was just tested in `Ubuntu 18.04` to `Ubuntu 19.10`.